jeepapichet/ppdemo/README.md

 5) Review new host identity in Conjur UI and audit activities.

-The dev-webappa and prod-webapp can be restart wiht `./restart-demowebapp.sh`.
+The dev-webapp and prod-webapp can be restarted with `./restart-demowebapp.sh`.
 This will remove and restart containers as well as purge those from Puppet Enterprise.

-To restart all services, reexecute `./start-demo.sh` again.
+To restart all services, run `./start-demo.sh` again.

 To stop and remove all containers, `docker-compose down`